flaport/torch_eunn/readme.md

 This repository contains a simple PyTorch implementation of a Tunable Efficient Unitary Neural Network (EUNN) Cell.

-The implementation was loosely based on the tunable EUNN presented in this
+The implementation is loosely based on the tunable EUNN presented in this
 paper: [https://arxiv.org/abs/1612.05231](https://arxiv.org/abs/1612.05231).